Rokyr/captcha_solver/README.md

 # captcha_solver

+This project implements a deep learning model that predicts a fixed number of characters from an input image to solve captchas.
+Can also be used for multi-character recogntition tasks.

+Residual CNN backbone with multiple softmax output heads

 If anyone is planning on re-using this.
 I'd reccomend saving the model after training, so it may be re-used, or for during training.